pmarchi/multisync/README.md

 List your configuration (and check your catalog file for errors):

-    $ multisync -l

-Print out the rsync commands without executing them:

-    $ multisync -p
+    $ multisync list [QUERY ...]

-Run a group or task defined in your catalog file:
+Run the tasks defined in your catalog file:

-    $ multisync nas
+    $ multisync start [QUERY ...]

 ## Development